TeddyTuresky/Longitudinal-Trajectories-Early-Brain-Development-Language/README.md

     ├── plot_viz_inf_cam_ltrk_core_r2.py                             <-- visualizes tract cores

-The scripts enclosed in this repository rely on the following packages:
-.
-MRtrix3
-.
-FSL
-.
-ANTs
-.
-FreeSurfer

-Adjustments to LD_LIBRARY_PATH
-.
-GCC libraries
+Requires FreeSurfer-style T1 segmentation be generated beforehand.

-The folder containing the above scripts also need to be added to your shell PATH.
-Additionally, our scripts (indirectly) calls the cuda implementation of eddy, which also requires access to a GPU (we used Nvidia A100).
+Dependences: MRtrix3, FSL, ANTs, FreeSurfer, GCC libraries for LD_LIBRARY_PATH, pyAFQ The folder containing the above scripts also need to be added to your shell PATH.
+Additionally, our first script (indirectly) calls the cuda implementation of eddy, which also requires access to a GPU (we used Nvidia A100).

-Statistical analyses:
+# Statistical analyses:

     .
     ├── bb_struct_reorg.R                             <-- reformats structural estimates from FreeSurfer